Now Including Women's Vests - September 2017

 Types of Hydration Packs for Running

-The packs that we chose to review incorporate two different methods for holding liquids.
+The models that we chose to review incorporate two different methods for holding liquids.
 One is the standard bladder and hose, with the bladder residing against the small of the back, and the hose looping around and attaching to the front, within easy reach for drinking.
 The second is either two bottles or soft flasks that live in dual chest pockets on the front.
 There are advantages and disadvantages of each system, discussed below under Hydration System

 .
 However, most of these hydration packs for running are adaptable to either system.
-They may come with an included bladder, but have front holsters for bottles.
+They may come with an included bladder but have front holsters for bottles.
 Or more likely they come with front bottles, but can also accommodate a bladder and hose if you buy one separately.

 The backs of the five hydration packs we tested.
 From left to right: Patagonia, Salomon, CamelBak, Nathan, Ultimate Direction.